 As you can see, the above examples help to show that independent behaviors, by themselves, may—or may not—be cause for concern.
 Interpretation isn’t always easy and is almost never clear-cut.
 Overall context and circumstances must be considered, which is why trusting your intuition can be a powerful way to determine your next step.
 If something doesn’t “feel” right, it probably isn’t and you should err on the side of action.
-And, remember, if our motivation is making sure “we’ve got each others' backs,” then coming forward with a concern isn’t being a “tattletale.”
+And, remember, if our motivation is “kindness and genuine care” for each other, then coming forward with a concern isn’t being a “tattletale.”
 In fact, your commitment to action could be the difference between someone getting the help they need or not, which just might be the difference between a violent or peaceful outcome.
 Most times, it’s the little things that matter and the fact is, you CAN make a difference.
 AWARENESS & RECOGNITION + ACTION = PREVENTION

 For Managers, Leadership Responsibilities Require Additional Training

-Getting Real About Workplace Violence empowers us to override our natural tendencies to try and explain away troubling behavior.
+Getting Real About Workplace Violence empowers us to override our natural tendencies to avoid conflict and attempt to explain away troubling behavior.
 It recommends bringing any concerning behavior—anything that makes us uncomfortable or seems out of the ordinary—to the attention of our managers and/or supervisors, HR, or even Security.
-Because managers are often approached first, the training provides additional instruction especially for them—helping them become more critically aware as to whether or not an employee might be on a pathway toward violence.
+Because managers are often approached first, the training provides additional instruction especially for them—helping frontline leadership become more critically aware as to whether or not an employee might be on a pathway to violence.